krasimir/evento/README.md

 * `dispatch(String type, [data])` - `type` is the name of the event and `data` is an optional payload.
 * `on(String type, Function listener)` - `type` is the name of the event and `listener` is a function that accepts object of type `EEvent`.
 It has `type` (again a string) and `data` which is the payload (if any) used in `dispatched`.

+Additionally the library offers a simple pub-sub implementation as a standalone class.
+No Flutter involved.
+Check out the example below.

 ## Example

+Using with Flutter.

 ```dart
 import 'package:evento/evento.dart';